pond918/roles.chat/_i18n/en/_posts/2023-04-17-can-chatgpt-talk-with-several-persons-in-a-chatroom.md

 2023/4/17 21:22:44

 Good.
 Alice, how many people are there in the chat room?
-Bob, don't talk.
+Bob, don't speak.

 `ChatGPT`: